jamesma100/foundry-models/README.md

 # Foundry Models

-This repository contains experimental machine learning models that predict properties of organic molecules.
-The objective is to build and deploy different models on an open-source Foundry cloud platform where researchers can run them with ease, as well as upload their own models.
-Our models are adapted from learning methods by many top researchers and we often use slightly different featurizers/models for the sake of simplicity and ease of implementation.
-Currently, we are only working on and maintaining the KRR/SOAP model, which can be found in models/notebooks/qm9_krr_soap.ipynb.
+Experimental machine learning models to predict properties of organic molecules.

-This project is done by myself (James Ma) and Sahas Gelli over the summer of 2021 under the supervision of Professor Dane Morgan.
+Created by myself (James Ma) and Sahas Gelli over the summer of 2021 under the supervision of Professor Dane Morgan.

 ## Installation